History of animation: High ambitions, setbacks, and cutbacks in US feature animation

 Disney's next two features (Pinocchio and the very ambitious concert film Fantasia, both released in 1940) and Fleischer Studios' second animated feature Mr. Bug Goes to Town (1941/1942) were all received favorably by critics, but failed at the box office during their initial theatrical runs.
 The primary cause was that World War II had cut off most foreign markets.
 These setbacks discouraged most companies that had plans for animated features.

-Disney cut back on the costs for the next features and first released The Reluctant Dragon, mostly consisting of a live-action tour of the new studio in Burbank, partly in black and white, with four short cartoons.
+Disney cut back on costs for the next features and first released The Reluctant Dragon, mostly consisting of a live-action tour of the new studio in Burbank, partly in black and white, with four short cartoons.
 It was a mild success at the worldwide box office and was followed only a few months later by Dumbo (1941), animated in a relatively simple style and only 64 minutes long.
-The limited length and economically efficient techniques helped secure a profit at the box office, and critics and audiences reacted positively.
+The limited length and economically efficient techniques helped the movie make a profit at the box office, and critics and audiences reacted positively.
 Disney's next feature Bambi (1942) returned to a larger budget and a lavish style, but the more dramatic story, darker mood, and lack of fantasy elements were not well-received during its initial run and the movie lost money at the box office.

-Although all the other eight Disney features of the 1940s were package films, and/or combinations with live-action (for instance Saludos Amigos (1943) and The Three Caballeros (1944)), Disney kept faith in animated feature animation.
-Only a few other American animation studios also managed to release more than a handful of features before the beginning of the 1990s.
+Although all the other eight Disney features of the 1940s were package films, or combinations with live-action (for instance Saludos Amigos (1943) and The Three Caballeros (1944)), Disney kept faith in animated features.
+Only a few other American animation studios managed to release more than a handful of features before the 1990s.

 Non-US animation forces

 American cel-animated films dominated the worldwide production and consumption of theatrical animated releases since the 1920s.
-Especially Disney's work proved to be very popular and influential around the world.
-Studios from other countries could hardly compete with American productions.
-Relatively many animation producers outside the US chose to work with other techniques than "traditional" or cel animation, such as puppet animation or cut-out animation.
+Disney's work especially proved to be very popular and influential around the world.
+Studios from other countries could hardly compete with American productions so many animation producers outside the US chose to work with techniques other than cel animation, such as puppet animation or cut-out animation.
 However, several countries (most notably Russia, China, and Japan) developed their own relatively large "traditional" animation industries.
 Russia's Soyuzmultfilm animation studio, founded in 1936, employed up to 700 skilled workers and, during the Soviet period, produced 20 films per year on average.
-Some titles noticed outside their respective domestic markets include 铁扇公主 (Princess Iron Fan) (China 1941, influential in Japan), Конёк-Горбуно́к (The Humpbacked Horse) (Russia 1947, winner special jury award in Cannes in 1950), I Fratelli Dynamite (The Dynamite Brothers) (Italy 1949) and La Rosa di Bagdad (The Rose of Baghdad) (Italy 1949, the 1952 English dub starred Julie Andrews).
+Some titles that were noticed outside their respective domestic markets include 铁扇公主 (Princess Iron Fan) (China 1941, influential in Japan), Конёк-Горбуно́к (The Humpbacked Horse) (Russia 1947, winner special jury award in Cannes in 1950), I Fratelli Dynamite (The Dynamite Brothers) (Italy 1949) and La Rosa di Bagdad (The Rose of Baghdad) (Italy 1949, the 1952 English dub starred Julie Andrews).